spitschan/ShapeToolbox/doc/source/index.rst

 |toolbox| manual
 ================

 **NOTE: This manual is a work in progress.
-Currently only the Getting Started -section has any meaningful content.
-More added as often as possible.**
+Several sections are still to be written.
+More content is added as often as possible.**

 |toolbox| is a collection of Octave/Matlab functions for generating 3D
 models of various shapes and saving them in the Wavefront .obj-file format.
-The shapes available include spheres, planes, cylinders, tori, and surfaces or revolution of your choice.
+The shapes available include spheres, planes, cylinders, tori, as well as surfaces or revolution and extrusions based on user-defined shape profiles.

 These shapes can be further perturbed by different kinds of
 modulation: sinusoidal and filtered noise components allow for parametric modulation of the shapes.
-Gaussian bumps of other user-defined surface perturbations can also be used.
+Gaussian bumps or other, custom, user-defined surface perturbations can also be used to modulate the shape.

 The main purpose of |toolbox| is to provide a tool for producing controlled stimulus sets for experiments in visual perception and